Scotmid Funerals Tartan Strip

 • Music: Traditional hymns and songs may be sung, with a bagpiper playing laments.

-• Final Farewell: Prayers are offered and there may be a moment of silence held.
+• Final Farewell: Prayers are offered, and there may be a moment of silence held.

 Funeral Procession and Burial Customs